SuperNEMO-DBD/Falaise/documentation/flreconstruct/WritingFLReconstructModules.md

 about it and then use it in the pipeline.
 We do this via the pipeline script we pass to `flreconstruct` via

-1. Adding a new section named `flreconstruct.plugins` which tells the application about libraries to be loaded.
+1. Adding a new section named `flreconstruct.plugins` which tells `flreconstruct` about libraries to be loaded.
-2. Declaring a section for our module/
+2. Declaring a section for our module

 We create a script named `MyModulePipeline.conf` in our project directory: